How Can I Mentally Prepare for Bariatric Surgery?

 - Another reason to talk to a therapist is because you might experience depression.
 Some patients expressed feeling depressed both before and after surgery – perhaps for different reasons.
 If food was your comfort, but now you can’t eat like you once did, it could cause you to become depressed or feel lost.
 Having a therapist or someone you can talk to can help you work through the many emotions you will feel.

-Having bariatric surgery is a great way for you to lose weight, but it is just a tool.
+Having weight-loss surgery is a great way for you to lose weight, but it is just a tool.
 You have to put in the time and the effort to make a lasting impression on your health.
+Having the mental health resources through your recovery journey is incredibly important.

 There is support out there for you – from support groups to counselors to family and friends.
 Together, you can reach your health goals.